jesperancinha/public-transport-declarer/README.md

 ## Content

-The main purpose of this project is to explore Angular 2 and TypeScript and how can these interact with a REST API implmented with Spring 4.
+The main purpose of this project is to explore Angular 2 and TypeScript and how can these interact with a REST API implmented with J2EE.

 ## Context